tomosh22/react-app/README.md

 The app is now fully running and ready to go.

+To try it on mobile, navigate to the IP that is provided in the terminal after running `yarn start`.
+Alternatively, use browser dev tools to simulate a mobile device with device mode.

 ## Usage
 The web app allows you to create a StuBank account, sign in, create accounts and move money.
 For more information, view the FAQ page on the web app.